-2.48 Although there are no Core Strategy targets or indicators in relation to population, it is important to monitor changes to see if planning policies meet the needs of the current and future population.
+3.6 Although there are no Core Strategy targets or indicators in relation to population, it is important to monitor changes to see if planning policies meet the needs of the current and future population.
+The census is undertaken by the Office for National Statistics every 10 years and gives us a picture of all the people and households in England and Wales.
+The first results of the census carried out in 2021 are due to be published on the 28 June 2022.
+Until then, the data from the 2011 census projections and estimates have been reiterated below.